Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

 ## Stopped

-\* Going live 2022-01-20

-When a shipment is no longer being updated then the tracking request status is marked as tracking_stopped
+When a shipment is no longer being updated then the tracking request status is marked as `tracking_stopped`

 Terminal49 will stop tracking requests for the following reasons: